monikasuszkova/libraries-data/README.md

 ```

 #### 2. Preparing storage and preserving original file names
-The script preserves the original file name from the Ministry’s website.
+The script preserves the original file name from the Ministry’s website and saves it in the same directory where it is located.
 ```python
 DATA_DIR = Path(".")
 DATA_DIR.mkdir(exist_ok=True)